 The Public Works Department's Forestry and Grounds Division provides maintenance and care of approximately 16,500 Village-owned trees, and 151 acres of turf-growth property.
 Presently, 59 turf acres are maintained in-house, and 92 acres are maintained through contracted service.
 Maintenance of Village property includes mowing and lawncare.
 Crew members retain Department of Agriculture pesticide applicators and/or operator licenses.

-The Village's annual curbside tree branch pickup program begins the last week of September every year, running for four consecutive weeks throughout different parts of the Village.
+The Village's annual curbside tree branch pickup fall program continues on September 29, 2014, running for four consecutive weeks throughout different parts of the Village.
 The program is free to all Hoffman Estates residents.
 A schedule detailing the dates and areas for pickup appears in the September issue of the Hoffman Estates Citizen newsletter for residents.

 Emerald Ash Borer information

 Visit www.hoffmanestates.org/eab for the most current information.

 Japanese Beetles continue to be a problem for residents of Northern Illinois, including the Village of Hoffman Estates.
 The beetles are approximately 3/4-inches long, and easily recognized by their blue/green/copper/silver metallic color.
 In their larval stage, the grubs develop in the soil, feeding on the roots of various plants and grasses, and often damage turf in lawns, parks, golf courses and pastures.

 Adult beetles feed on the foliage and fruits of several hundred species of fruit trees, ornamental trees, shrubs, vines, and field and vegetable crops.
 Leaves of affected trees will appear to be eaten with only the veins of the leaves remaining (skeletonized), which make the leaves appear similar to lace.